 - Decide the perfect size for your family

-- Organize an annual family tradition/reunion
+- Organize and/or host annual family holidays or traditions

 - Plan to visit 3-5-7 places on your family bucket list

 - Foster strong relationships with your parents and/or siblings

 - Foster strong ties with your extended family, such as grandparents or cousins